Role-Based Access Control

 - Editor: Provides write permissions ONLY on the child nodes of the selected level within the organization’s tree.
 Editors can modify content and make updates at subordinate levels without altering permissions or resources at the main (selected) level, preserving the structure while enabling focused updates.

-- Viewer: Offers read-only access on the selected level within the organization’s tree.
-Viewers can view resources and data within this level but cannot make any changes, ensuring secure and restricted access for users who need visibility without modification rights.
+- Viewer: Offers read-only access on the selected level within the organization’s tree, including all subordinate levels.
+Viewers can view resources and data within these levels but cannot make any changes, ensuring secure and restricted access for users who need visibility without modification rights.

 Typical Workflow